 Not exactly diversity

 In the end, the Bilderberg Meeting is a demonstration of how diversity doesn’t refer to diversity of ideas and opinions.
 It seems clear from the agenda that the topics are streamlined for a certain train of thought going in a narrow direction with only a few destinations in mind.
-If anything, it is a remnant of the Cold War way of thinking: Small groups of important people meet to solve problems through central planning.We value your comments!
-Please weigh in on our comment section below.
+If anything, it is a remnant of the Cold War way of thinking: Small groups of important people meet to solve problems through central planning.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com